The Cursed Forest in Haunted Massachusetts

 Today, a significant granite rock outcrop within the forest bears a profile believed by many to depict Chief Massasoit.
 Nearby, in Norton, one can find King Philip’s cave, a rocky hideout that once provided shelter for the rebellious chief as he fought to defend his land and the Algonquin nation from the white settlers.
 The forest’s haunted reputation, however, extends beyond the echoes of a seventeenth-century war.

-Related Haunted Stories: Dudleytown
+Related Haunted Stories: Stoney Hollow Road

 During the 1970s, disturbing symbols such as upside-down crosses and pentagrams began appearing in the forest, pointing to possible connections to satanic activities.
 Spooky dolls nailed to trees were linked to a satanic couple arrested for child abuse.
 In November 1978, the forest became the site of a chilling murder when 15-year-old Mary Lou Arruda’s body was found bound to a tree.
 James Kater, a serial killer, had abducted her from Raynham, Massachusetts, before ending her life.
 The subsequent investigation into Arruda’s murder uncovered accounts of satanic cult activities occurring within the forest during the 1980s.